-In the state of Indiana, passing certain sexually transmitted diseases to others is a crime in some situations.
-Depending on the circumstances of the case, an STD crime will be either a felony or misdemeanor offense.
+In the state of Indiana, transmitting certain infectious diseases to others can be a crime.
+Depending on the circumstances of the case, a sexually transmitted disease (STD) crime will be either a felony or misdemeanor offense.

 For general information about the crime of transmitting a sexually transmitted disease, you can read Transmitting an STD: Criminal Laws & Penalties.

-Indiana law identifies several sexually transmitted diseases whose transmission is an offense in certain situations.
-These diseases include hepatitis B, tuberculosis, human immunodeficiency virus (HIV), and acquired immune deficiency syndrome (AIDS).
-(Indiana Code section 16-41-7-1 and 35-45-16-2.)
+Indiana law identifies several infectious and serious communicable diseases whose transmission is an offense in certain situations.
+These diseases include human immunodeficiency virus (HIV), infectious hepatitis, and tuberculosis.
+(Ind.
+Code §§ 16-41-7-1, 35-45-16-2 (2020).)

 Not every transmission of a disease mentioned above results in criminal liability.
 By law, only specified types or kinds of activities will subject the transmitter to criminal charges.
 Each transmission act has its own penalty.
-(In Indiana, felonies are classed as A, B, C, or D, with Class A being the most serious.)
+(In Indiana, felonies are classified Levels 1 to 6—Level 1 being the most serious and Level 6 the least serious.)
 The transmission activities and penalties include the following.

-If you intentionally use bodily fluids to attack someone, you’ve committed a bodily waste battery in Indiana.
-Bodily waste batteries are punished more severely when an STD is involved, and will depend on the nature of the victim:
+If you intentionally use bodily fluids or waste to attack someone, you've committed a battery in Indiana.
+Batteries are punished more severely when an infectious disease is involved, with the penalties depending on the victim.

 For more information on assault and battery in Indiana, see Indiana Battery Laws.

-If you place blood, semen, urine, or feces in a place or in a manner in which you intend someone else to ingest it, you have committed the crime of malicious mischief.
-If you knew or recklessly failed to know that the material contained HIV, the crime is a Class D felony.
-If someone else was infected as a result of the malicious mischief, it is a Class B felony.
+If you place body fluid or waste where you intend someone else to involuntary come in contact with it, you have committed the crime of malicious mischief.
+If you knew or recklessly failed to know that the material was infected with HIV, infectious hepatitis, or tuberculosis, the crime is a Level 6 felony.
+If someone else was infected with hepatitis or tuberculosis as a result of the malicious mischief, it is a Level 5 felony.
+Infecting someone with HIV results in a Level 4 felony.
+(Ind.
+Code § 35-45-16-2 (2020).)

-Anyone who has AIDS, HIV, or hepatitis B has a duty to warn others when they engage in “high risk activity” with those people.
-“High risk activity” means engaging in sexual contact or sharing hypodermic needles.
-Those who recklessly violate this requirement commit a Class B misdemeanor, but defendants who knowingly and intentionally do so commit a Class D felony.
-(Indiana Code sections 16-41-7-1 and35-42-1-9.)
+Anyone who has AIDS, HIV, or hepatitis B has a duty to warn others when they engage in "high-risk activity" with those people.
+High-risk activity means engaging in sexual contact or sharing hypodermic needles.
+Those who recklessly violate this requirement commit a Class B misdemeanor, but defendants who knowingly and intentionally do so commit a Level 6 felony.
+(Ind.
+Code §§ 16-41-7-1, 35-45-21-3 (2020).)

 If you are accused of donating contaminated bodily material, you can argue that you are not guilty of the crime because you provided the blood center or party that took the biological material with the proper notification of your condition.
 Also, you can defend against the charge if you donated the material for research purposes.